Everest Base Camp Helicopter Tour

 AS350b3e (H125)

 The H125, manufactured by Airbus made a record in 2005 for the highest-altitude landing and takeoff on the top of Mount Everest.
-A member of the rugged and proven Ecureuil family, these birds are known for superior performance and versatility.
+A member of the rugged and proven Ecureuil family, these birds are known for superior performance and versatility for the Everest Base Camp Helicopter Tour.

 Lastest model of Helicopter for EBC Helicopter tour